DmitrySharabin/mavo-gsheets/README.md

 **Note:** We recommend providing either *sheet title* or *range* to avoid extra network requests.
 ## A1 notation for specifying cell ranges

-This is a string like `A1:B2` that refers to a group of cells in the sheet and is typically used in formulas.
+This is a string like `A1:B2` that refers to a group of cells in the sheet (the first visible sheet) and is typically used in formulas.
 For example, valid ranges are:

 - `A1:B2` refers to the first two cells in the top two rows of the sheet.
-- `A:A` refers to all the cells in the first column of the sheet.
+- `A:C` refers to all the cells in the first three columns of the sheet.
 - `1:2` refers to all the cells in the first two rows of the sheet.
 - `A5:A` refers to all the cells of the first column of the sheet, from row 5 onward.
-- `A1:B2` refers to the first two cells in the top two rows of the first visible sheet.
+- `C2:2` refers to all the cells of the second row of the sheet, from column C onward.

 If not specified, supposed all the cells in the sheet.